claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 | **Session Policies**                | Temporary policies applied during an AWS STS session.                                         | Grant temporary access to perform a specific action in a session.    |
 | **ABAC Policies**                   | Access control based on attributes (tags) of users and resources.                             | Allow access to resources with specific tags like `project:alpha`.   |
 | **Backup Policies**                 | Manage backup configurations across AWS accounts in AWS Organizations.                        | Enforce backup schedules for critical data across multiple accounts. |
+#### Trust Policies
+- Defines which principal entities (accounts, users, roles, federated users) can assume the role
+- An IAM role is both an identity and a resource that supports resource-based policies.
+- You must attach both a trust policy and an identity-based policy to an IAM role.
+- The **IAM service supports only one type of resource-based policy** called a **role trust policy**, which is **attached to an IAM role**.
 #### Anatomy of Policy
 ![[Pasted image 20241019161910.png]]
 - **Version policy language** version.
 2012-10-17 is the latest version.